wmvolckmann/wmvolckmann.github.io/misc/latex.md

 defines the environment you're working in.

 I've only covered some of the basic things, just enough to hopefully get someone started.
+(Go back between the rendered PDF and the code to really get an idea of what's going on.)
 You can find a lot more at [here](http://www.math.wisc.edu/~mitchell/learntex.pdf).
 Google is also your friend.